 turns 17.

-Eligible option
+Eligible Option

 An eligible option is a recognised education or training program or course, offered by a recognised provider, which will enable a young person to gain a certificate of achievement, senior statement and/or a Certificate II, III or IV.